mrkaleArduinoLib/gbj_tm1638/README.md

 <a id="library"></a>
 # gbjTM1638
 Library for utilizing display modules with TM1638 controller.
 Those modules are available in various hardware equipment as follows.
 However each variant has 8 digital 7-segment tubes.

-1. 8 seven-segment 0.56" digital tubes with decimal dots, 8 two-color LEDs red+green, keypad with 8 keys, two 10 pin connectors (usually marked as JY-LKM1368).
+1. 8 digital 7-segment 0.56" tubes with decimal dots, 8 two-color LEDs red & green, keypad with 8 keys, two 10 pin connectors (usually marked as JY-LKM1368).
 This module can be cascaded by 10 pin cable, where output connector of a modules is tied with input connector of the next module in a chain.
 The entire chain is controlled through the input connector of the first module in a chain and particular modules is selected by a corresponding STB pin of that connector.

-1. 8 seven-segment 0.56" digital tubes with decimal dots, two 10 pin connectors (usually unmarked).
+1. 8 digital 7-segment 0.56" tubes with decimal dots, two 10 pin connectors (usually unmarked).
 This module can be considered as a extension digital tubes only module of the previous one and can be cascaded.

-1. 8 seven-segment 0.36" digital tubes with decimal dots, 8 one-color LEDs red, keypad with 8 keys, one 5 pin connector (usually marked as LED--KEY, LED&KEY).
+1. 8 digital 7-segment 0.36" tubes with decimal dots, 8 red LEDs, keypad with 8 keys, one 5 pin connector (usually marked as LED--KEY, LED&KEY).

-The library controls the driver as a state machine with screen buffer in the microcontroller's operating memory, which is transmitted to the controller for displaying.
+The library controls the controller as a state machine with screen buffer in the microcontroller's operating memory, which is transmitted to the controller for displaying.

 - Screen buffer is considered as an image of controller's graphical memory.
-- Graphical library methods (prefixed with "**print**") performs all graphical manipulation in the screen buffer, which state reflects the desired image for display.
+- Graphical library methods (prefixed with "**print**") performs all graphical manipulations in the screen buffer, which state reflects the desired image for display.
-- Finally the dedicated method [display()](#display) transmits the content of the screen buffer to the driver and it causes to display the image on the attached display (digital tubes) and LEDs.
+- Finally the dedicated method [display()](#display) transmits the content of the screen buffer to the controller and it causes to display the image on the attached display (digital tubes) and LEDs.
-- The driver TM1638 can control up to 8 digital tubes each with radix (decimal dot), 8 two-color LEDs, and 24 keys of the keypad, although display modules usually have just 8 or 16 keys in the keypad implemented.
+- The controller TM1638 can control up to 8 digital tubes each with radix (decimal dot), 8 two-color LEDs, and 24 keys of the keypad, although display modules usually have just 8 or 16 keys in the keypad implemented.
 - The library controls 7-segment glyphs (digits) mutual independently from radix 8th segments of digital tubes and LEDs.
-- The library implements key scan capabilities of the driver as well for all 24 keys.
+- The library implements key scan capabilities of the controller as well for all 24 keys.
 - The library inherits from the system library **Print**, so that all system *print* operations are available.